reboot-conseil/agentic-demos/in-context-information-retrieval-langchain/README.md

 - `python3 -m venv venv`
 - `source venv/bin/activate`
 - `pip install -r requirements.txt`
-- run the example script with `python3 app.py` (change the script if you want to change the input, you can also change the image)
+- run the example script with `python3 app.py` (change the script if you want to change the input)
 - deactivate the virtual environment with `deactivate`

-What's particulary impressive is that it seems to implement OCR out of the box!